These Additions are six in number, comprising 107 verses not occurring in

 hundred and twenty-seven provinces of the kingdom.

-it to be his purpose to rule his people peaceably, showing "equity
+In it the king declares it to be his purpose to rule his people peaceably,

-and mildness"
+showing "equity and mildness"

 in his dealings with them.

-He had, therefore, summoned his counsellors to
+He had, therefore, summoned his counsellors to give him advice.

 At this conclave Haman, "who excelled in wisdom," and